-Units are redeemed without charge at a price per unit (bid price) based on the net asset value per unit at the date of receipt of the request for redemption.
-Units may be redeemed in cash up to a limit of \$500,000 or one percent of the net asset value of the Fund, whichever is lower, during any ninety day period for any one investor.
+Units are redeemed without charge at a price per unit based on their net asset value on the day that request for redemption is made.
+Units may be redeemed in cash up to a limit of \$250,000 or one percent of the net asset value of the Fund, whichever is lower, during any ninety-day period for any one investor.
 Should a redemption request exceed this limit, units in excess may at the discretion of the Trustee be redeemed in specie in proportion to the underlying assets.